MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 #### Install the HoloLens app

-1. Make sure HoloLens is running build 10.0.14393.0 or later.
-We recommend updating HoloLens to newer versions when available.
+1. Make sure [!include[pn-hololens](../includes/pn-hololens.md)] is running build 10.0.14393.0 or later.
+We recommend updating [!include[pn-hololens](../includes/pn-hololens.md)] to newer versions when available.
 See [Manage updates to HoloLens](https://docs.microsoft.com/en-us/HoloLens/hololens-updates) for instructions on using Windows Update for Business.

-2. On your HoloLens, use the bloom gesture to open the **Home** menu, and then open the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store app and search for “[!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)]”.
+2. On your [!include[pn-hololens](../includes/pn-hololens.md)], use the bloom gesture to open the **Home** menu, and then open the [!include[cc-microsoft](../includes/cc-microsoft.md)] Store app and search for “[!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)]”.

 3. Select **Install** to download and install the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] application.